Skip to content

 If you have had issues with energy gels before don't let this put you off, taking nutrition too late in a race can cause stomach distress, also a drop in sodium can have a similar effect.
 The Key is to fuel little and often from the start.

-An alternative to an energy gel strategy is to take on your fuel via an energy drink.
+A popular alternative to an energy gel strategy is to take on your fuel via an energy drink.
 This is also a benefit for runners who suffer from gut/stomach issues when using gels.

 Post-Race